Mhrsh0129/VotEth/README.md

 🚀 **Auto-Deploy:** Every deployment automatically pushes to GitHub and updates the live site via Vercel!

-> Branding: This project is branded as VotEth.
-Add your logo at `assets/branding/logo.png` if desired, and I can wire it into the UI.

 ## Features

 - Vote for a candidate by index (0-based)